Elbit Hermes 450: Georgia

-Iran

-Hermes 450 drones were used over Tehran by day 3 of the 2025 war with Iran.

 Israel

 Israeli Hermes 450 UAVs has seen service in the Gaza Strip operations, the Second Lebanon War as well as in the 2009 Sudan air raids.

 Three Hermes 450 drones were lost during the 2006 Lebanon War, two by technical difficulties and one by an operator error.

 On 11 July 2015, an Israeli Hermes 450 drone was reported crashed near Tripoli port, Lebanon.

 On 31 March 2018, an Israeli Hermes 450 drone crashed due to a technical failure.
 An additional Israeli drone bombed the crashed drone and destroyed it.

 On 5 November 2023, during the Lebanon Israeli clashes related to the Gaza war, Hezbollah claimed to have shot down an Israeli Hermes 450 drone that was flying over Nabatieh south Lebanon.

 On 26 February 2024, Hezbollah shot down a Hermes 450 drone with a surface to air missile.

-On 1 April 2024, a Hermes 450 drone reportedly carried out missile strikes targeting an armed militant travelling in a World Central Kitchen convoy in Gaza; the militant had already left the vehicle and the resulting strike killed seven WCK aid workers.
+On 1 April 2024, a Hermes 450 drone carried out missile strikes which targeted a World Central Kitchen aid convoy in Gaza.
+Three cars were hit in separate strikes around 2.5 km apart, killing seven WCK aid workers.
+The convoy had coordinated its movements with Israeli forces and the vehicles were clearly marked.

+Hermes 450 drones were used by the Israeli Defensive Forces over Tehran since the third day of the Twelve-Day War on 2025.